Truepele001/Weather.App/README.md

-Used the weather API for live weather data feed.
+Used the weather API for live weather data feed.(free btw)

 Project is done; no rocket science used hence everything is self-explanatory.
 (From 6yrs old+)